President Sister Jane Ann Slater, CDP, PhD

-Sister Jane Ann Slater, PhD, a member of the Congregation of Divine Providence, is the new interim president of Our Lady of the Lake University.
-She follows Tessa Martinez Pollack, PhD, who stepped down March 1 after serving as president since 2002.
+Sister Jane Ann Slater, PhD, a member of the Congregation of Divine Providence, was named president of Our Lady of the Lake University in March 2013.

-“I am pleased that Sister Jane Ann has accepted the important charge to lead the University during this transitional period,” said Roy Terracina, chairman of the OLLU Board of Trustees.
+“I am pleased that Sister Jane Ann has accepted the important charge to lead the University,” said Roy Terracina, chairman of the OLLU Board of Trustees.
 “Her membership in our sponsoring order and long history with the University will allow a seamless transition and make it possible for the University to move forward rapidly with its Strategic Plan and other short- and long-term goals.”

 Slater has served the University and the Congregation in a variety of roles throughout her career.
 She taught as a member of the OLLU chemistry faculty from 1970-1981, was the dean of students in 1974 and was the chairperson of the Academic Affairs Committee in 1972.
 Most recently, she served on the Board of Trustees from 1987-1993 and again from 2005-2011 while she was Superior General of the Congregation.